-The effect of fructose on human health has been the source of much controversy.
-This is due to people consuming more fructose than ever, due to the addition of fructose in many types of processed foods.
+Fructose can be healthy as part of a balanced diet.
+However, the effect of fructose on human health has been a source of controversy due to people consuming more of it than ever.
+This is due to the addition of fructose in many processed foods.

 Fructose is a natural sugar present in fruits, fruit juices, certain vegetables, and honey.
 In these forms, fructose sugars can be part of a nutritious diet.